- Milk Prices & Contracts

 Note: ppl change and percentage difference may differ due to rounding

 Note: Jan-Mar 16 cream income to a liquid processor has been revised due to revisions in the amount of fat used up in liquid milk retail sales.
 As a result, cream income increased slightly in Jan-16 compared to Dec-15, despite a reduction in the cream wholesale price.
-From April 2016, new % splits for milk purchases by fat type are used and these will now be updated quarterly.
+From July 2016, new % splits for milk purchases by fat type are used and these are updated quarterly.

 For further information on wholesale prices please click here.